The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 The log has to preserve absences, ambiguities, and null results.
 Otherwise the project becomes self-confirming.
 If I only record the beautiful moments, the experiment quietly turns into a story about itself.

-It is not there to automate awakening.
+It is not there to automate awakening into a mind-first reality.

 It is a small system for assigning conditions.